 Fraser firs (Abies fraseri) are native to the higher elevations of the southern Appalachian Mountains.
 They are grown commercially for sale as Christmas trees, and they are unrivaled for holiday use because of their fresh fragrance and symmetrical shape.
 They also have the advantage of retaining the soft texture of their needles after they are cut so that they don’t prick your fingers as you hang ornaments.
 The tree lasts a long time before the needles begin to desiccate and drop off.

 You don’t have to live in the Appalachians to grow Fraser fir trees.
 Gardeners in U.S. Department of Agriculture plant hardiness zones 4 through 7 can grow them regardless of their elevation.
 It’s easy to care for Fraser firs.

 How to Grow a Fraser Fir

 If your soil is rich and loose, you won’t need to fertilize the tree.
-Otherwise, top-dress with two inches of mulch in spring or early summer.
+Otherwise, top-dress with 2 inches (5 cm.) of mulch in spring or early summer.
 You may need to trim the tree to maintain a pyramid shape, but you can often shape wayward branches by bending them inward.
 Cut as little as possible so that you don’t ruin the natural shape.